jsm28/matholymp-py/docs/intro.rst

   registration system data; not needed if that part of matholymp is not used).

+* `Pillow <https://python-pillow.org/>`_, built with support for JPEG and PNG files (used in the registration system; not needed if that part of matholymp is not used).

 * `LaTeX <https://latex-project.org/>`_; specifically, the
   :command:`pdflatex` command (used in generating PDF documents from registration system data; not needed if that part of matholymp is